 Dr. Shaw has held several positions in the Department of Pediatrics where she is a Professor.
 She has been the division director of General Pediatrics since 1993.
 She has also been the medical director of the full term nursery at KU Med Hospital since 1993.
 She was the residency director of the Pediatric residency from 1995-2005 and was appointed as the vice-chair of education for the department in 2005.
 In 2006, she was appointed to be the Curriculum director for the Phase II years of the medical school or the clinical years.
 Dr. Shaw has been involved in every phase of education at the university which has led to the current position of Medical Director of the Neis clinical skill lab in Kansas City.

-As a Senior Coordinator, Sue recruits, hires and trains standardized patients, as well as coordinates SP programs for 1st, 2nd, 3rd year students and residents.
-Sue joined KUMC in July 2005 and comes with an extensive background in developing and executing training programs for adult learners.
+As a Senior Coordinator, Suzy recruits, hires and trains standardized patients, as well as coordinates SP programs for 1st, 2nd, 3rd year students and residents.
+Suzy joined KUMC in July 2005 and comes with an extensive background in developing and executing training programs for adult learners.
 She holds a B.A. in Interdisciplinary Studies from the University of South Carolina.
-Sue is a member of the Association of Standardized Patient Educators.
+Suzy is a member of the Association of Standardized Patient Educators.

 Lois joined the NCSL staff as a Senior Coordinator in 2011 after having been a standardized patient with the lab since 2009.
 She is responsible for recruiting, hiring training, and scheduling standardized patients for student encounters.
 She also coordinates activities related to BLS certification.
 Lois has a B. S. from the University of Wisconsin-Madison and a MBA in Marketing from DePaul University in Chicago.